Surfacebv/blog-davide/site/content/post/how-to-find-your-company-story.md

 ²
 There are a few exceptions, one of them being if your personal story has made you well-known and respected in your industry.

---
+––

-Get these posts via email by signing up [here](http://eepurl.com/cSDdRr)
+*P.S.
+I write posts like this one every week, you can sign up to [get these posts via email here](http://fleisure.us6.list-manage2.com/subscribe?u=1b57ff432660d827a9445f307&id=db415544cc)*